United States Air Force Reserve

-The Air Force Reserve Command (AFRC) is a major command (MAJCOM) of the United States Air Force, with its headquarters at Robins Air Force Base, Georgia.
-It is the federal Air Reserve Component (ARC) of the U.S. Air Force, consisting of commissioned officers and enlisted airmen.
+The USAFR is overseen by the Air Force Reserve Command (AFRC), a major command (MAJCOM) of the United States Air Force, with its headquarters at Robins Air Force Base, Georgia.
 AFRC also plays an integral role in the day-to-day Air Force mission and is not strictly a force held in reserve for possible war or contingency operations.
 AFRC also supports the United States Space Force through the 310th Space Wing, pending the creation of a space reserve component.
+The "Chief of the Air Force Reserve" is, ex officio, the commanding officer of the AFRC and is typically a lieutenant general (a three-star general officer) and reports directly to the chief of staff of the Air Force.